ciprianpavaleanu/Pizza-App/README.md

 # Demo
 https://66d8ddf8fd91205c57f43211--loquacious-cocada-0b9e8a.netlify.app/order/new

+if it will open an error, click on 'back to our site' this will bring you to the demo

 # Pizza-App

 Fast React Pizza Co. is a Redux project where people can order pizza without authentication.